SuperIlu/DOStodon/README.md

 ## General
 - DOStodon is busy while the Mastodon logo is displayed in middle of the screen.
 Don't hit keys like crazy, every keypress will be queued :)
 - DOStodon poll home/notifications every 5 minutes for new entries.
+- To add a content warning/spoiler to a toot start the toot with "cw:".
+The first line of the toot will be the content warning, all subsequent lines will be the body text of the toot.
+- If you press DOWN on the last entry in home/notifications older entries are fetched.

 ## Limitations
+- Disabled TLS/SSL certificate verification for now.
+DOStodon is not able to verify the certificate of https://mastodon.social anymore and I need to dive deeper into the reason for that.
 - Can only display the home timeline and notifications.
 No support for hashtags, local or global timelines.
 - 2FA is not supported right now!
 - logging in with passwords that contain characters outside 7bit ASCII might not be possible